segmentio/analytics-angular/README.md

 ## 📱 Step 2: Track Page Views in an SPA
-> **Tip!** If your React application is **not** a Single Page application, you can uncomment the section in the above snippet and skip to Step 3.
+> **Tip!** If your Angular application is **not** a Single Page application, you can uncomment the section in the above snippet and skip to Step 3.

 The snippet from Step 1 loads `Analytics.js` into your app and is ready to track page loads.
-However, most React apps are a Single Page App (SPA), and in SPAs clicking a link or a new tab does not reload the whole webpage.
+However, most Angular apps are a Single Page App (SPA), and in SPAs clicking a link or a new tab does not reload the whole webpage.

 The `page` method lets you record page views on your website, along with optional information about the page being viewed.
 You can read more about how this works in the [page reference](https://segment.com/docs/sources/website/analytics.js/#page?utm_source=github&utm_medium=click&utm_campaign=protos_angular).

 This means that using `analytics.page()` in `index.html` on a SPA will not detect page component loads, and you'll need to simulate a page load some other way.
-You can use [react-router](https://reacttraining.com/react-router) and React's lifecycle methods to create `page` calls.
+You can use Angular's in-house [routing](https://angular.io/guide/router) and lifecycle methods to create `page` calls.

-If you separate your pages into their own components and allow the [`<Route />`](https://reacttraining.com/react-router/core/api/Route) component to handle when the page renders, you can use `componentDidMount` to invoke `page` calls.
+If you separate your pages into their own components and allow the [`RouterOutlet`](https://angular.io/guide/router#router-outlet) component to handle when the page renders, you can use `ngOnInit` to invoke `page` calls.
 The example below shows one way you could do this.

 ```JSX
 export default class HomePage extends Component {